An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Proto Labs Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how PRLB stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Industrial Machinery industry.
+We show how PRLB stock compares to 2,000+ US-based stocks, and to peers in the Professional, Scientific, and Technical Services sector and Computer Systems Design Services industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.